changesets/changesets/packages/get-release-plan/README.md

 Sets whether to use all changests present, or only those changesets that are new since the branch diverged from master.

-## passedConfig: Config
+## passedConfig?: Config

-The changeset config options as defined in `@changesets/types`
+The changeset config options as defined in `@changesets/types`.
+This is optional, and can be used to overrwrite any written config options.